thiagodp/database-js-json/README.md

 } )();
 ```

+## Basic Options

+Options can be passed as arguments to the database connection string, in URL-format.

+- `charset`: defines the charset (encoding) used to handle the JSON file
+  - Defaults to `utf-8`
+  - Example: `const connection = new Database( 'json:///test.json?charset=utf-16' );`
+  - Available in database-json-json version `1.0.0` or later

+- `checkOnConnect`: whether it should check if the file exists when connecting to it
+  - Defaults to `true`
+  - Example: `const connection = new Database( 'json:///test.json?checkOnConnect=0' );`
+  - Available in database-json-json version `1.1.0` or later

-### Options
+## Additional Options

-Options from [jl-sql-api](https://github.com/avz/node-jl-sql-api) can be passed as arguments to the database connection, in the format of a URL.
+Options from [jl-sql-api](https://github.com/avz/node-jl-sql-api) can also be passed as arguments to the database connection.

 Example: `{ tmpDir: "/path/to/dir" }`
 ```javascript